 Representative Yin sits on the Labor, Health, & Social Services Committee and the Travel, Recreation, Wildlife, & Cultural Resources Committee.

-As part of the program, on December 12, the delegations will speak at a symposium in Tokyo titled “Diversity in Leadership: The Journey of Asian American State Legislators in 2019.”
-Nobuko Sasae, President of Nobuko Forum Japan, will moderate the discussion.
-To learn more or to register, please visit this page.
+As part of the program, on December 12, the delegations spoke at a symposium in Tokyo titled “Diversity in Leadership: The Journey of Asian American State Legislators in 2019.”
+Nobuko Sasae, President of Nobuko Forum Japan, moderated the discussion.
+To learn more, please visit this page.